About

 Who We Are

 About 75% of our team experiences nonconsensus reality.
 In medical terms, this might be described as "psychosis," though that term is less favored in the broader disability and mad liberation communities.
+We are based on the land of the Multnomah, Clackamas, Kathlamet, Tualatin Kalapuya, and Molalla people referred to as Multnomah County, OR.

 Funding